182 Howard St. #637

 Fabrication of hollow conical steel tapers is difficult, and often times steel contractors will shy away from projects calling for such details.
 The specification of CAST CONNEX Architectural Tapers will ensure availability, cost effectiveness, and consistency in appearance and quality.

 Diablo Bolted Splices are supplied including drilled bolt holes.
-All of the fittings can accomodate four fasteners, though our fittings for 12.75-inch (324 mm) outer diameter HSS can also be supplied to accomodate 8 fasteners.
+All of the fittings can accommodate four fasteners, though our fittings for 12.75-inch (324 mm) outer diameter HSS can also be supplied to accommodate 8 fasteners.
 Hand wrenches must be used for bolt tensioning in the field.
-Fasterns and cover plates (if required) are not included.
+Fasteners and cover plates (if required) are not included.

 We leverage steel casting manufacturing to offer our clients unparalleled opportunities for optimization and beauty in structural form.
 We'll work with you to design your custom cast steel components to ensure that they provide the desired aesthetic, carry loads safely and efficiently, integrate with your structural steel framing, and are castable and economical.

 We've been engaged by and provided our services to owners, architects, engineers, general contractors, and steel fabricators in both public and private projects and have provided both design only as well as design-build solutions.

 CAST CONNEX® High Strength Connectors™ simplify and improve connections to round hollow structural section (HSS) brace members in seismic-resistant concentrically braced frames.

 High Strength Connectors are standardized, capacity-designed brace end connectors that accommodate bolted double-shear connection between round HSS braces and a typical corner gusset plate.
 By eliminating shear lag in the brace connection and standardizing connection details, use of the connectors vastly simplifies connection design.
 As the connectors eliminate the need to field weld braces to the frame, they significantly speed erection and reduce the cost of special inspection.